Dutch grammar: Diminutive

 Many nouns have a diminutive form alongside the normal base form.
-This form is used to indicate small size, or emphasize a particular endearing quality.
-Use of diminutives is very common, so much that they could be considered part of the noun's inflectional paradigm.
+The form indicates a small size or emphasises a particular endearing quality.
+The use of diminutives is so common that they could be considered part of the noun's inflectional paradigm.

 There are two basic ways to form the diminutive: with -tje or with -ke(n).
-The former is the standard way, while the latter is found in some dialects, mostly in the south (Brabantian and Limburgish).
-The diminutive on -ke(n) is common in informal Belgian Dutch (due to final-n deletion in Dutch, the final -n is often not pronounced).
-All diminutives have neuter gender, no matter what the gender of the original noun was.
+The former is the standard way, and the latter is found in some dialects, mostly in the South (Brabantian and Limburgish).
+The diminutive on -ke(n) is common in informal Belgian Dutch (because of final-n deletion in Dutch, the final -n is often not pronounced).
+All diminutives have neuter gender, whatever the gender of the original noun.
 The plural is always formed with -s.

 Diminutive in

 The basic suffix -tje is modified in different ways depending on the final sounds of the noun it is attached to.